ElliotDovers/scampr/README.md

 Fitting LGCP models can be difficult and time consuming and, as a result, limits the ability of researchers to flexibly analyse spatial point pattern data. scampr is a fast, approximate maximum-likelihood approach to fitting LGCP to 2D spatial point patterns, involving a combination of three innovations.
-First, variational approximation (VA) permits a closed form approximation to the marginalized log-likelihood.
+First, variational approximation (VA) permits a closed form approximation to the marginalised log-likelihood.
 Second, fixed rank kriging provides a rank reduced approximation to the large spatial variance-covariance matrices that arise and are otherwise very computationally demanding.
 Finally, automatic differentiation is used to quickly obtain gradient information for efficient optimization and inference.